Skip to main content

 • From Rama, the Royals of Mewar, Marwar, Jaipur and Bikaner thrive, and from Krishna's are the Bhatts of Jaisalmer and Yadav in Kutch.

-• There aid to be a hundred (approximate) Kings between Yudhisthir and Prithviraj Chauhan.
+• There are a hundred (approximate) Kings between Yudhisthir and Prithviraj Chauhan.
 Some say the period between these two kings was as long as 4100 years, while James Todd suggests it is only 2250 years.
 Based on his calculations, he had assumed the number of Rulers from Prithviraj to the present day (663 years when he wrote the book) as:

 Mewar: 34 Princes (19 years of average reign)